 HIV is a serious and chronic disease, but with adherence to effective treatment, patients can expect to live fairly normal lives.
 In this interview infectious disease specialist Dr Uwe Ziegler talks about the importance of exploring the patient’s understanding of the disease he/she is diagnosed with.

 Lack of knowledge, myths and misconceptions may make patients worried about things that health personnel do not realize cause concern.
-After listening to Dr Ziegler, Sarah appreciates that it is important to ask open-ended questions to patients about what concerns they have in order to provide appropriate reassurance and information.
+After listening to Dr Ziegler, Sara appreciates that it is important to ask open-ended questions to patients about what concerns they have in order to provide appropriate reassurance and information.

 Have you come across other examples of how different cultural perception, lack of knowledge or myths have made refugee patients interpret in an unexpected way information you or other health care providers have given them?
 Please share below.